 (b) a better ability to redirect a wayward litigator colleague, and

 (c) a better grasp of how to avoid risks of litigation through creative drafting of contracts.

 Assignments and Grading:

-The course will be graded on a Mandatory Pass-Fail basis.
-Over its fifteen weeks this simulation course will have:
+This course will be graded on a Pass-Fail basis.
+Over its fourteen weeks this simulation course will have:

-(b) two more heavily weighted writing assignments (a research memo and a summary judgment brief) also done in teams of two; and,
+(b) two more heavily weighted writing assignments (a research memo and a summary judgment brief); and,

-Active class participation will also be a component of the student’s grade.
+Active class participation will also be a small component of the student’s grade.

 Kim Grimmer has a BS (1970) from Northwestern, and a JD (1977, Coif) from UW - Madison.
-Between schools he was the gunnery officer on a Navy ship in Japan and Vietnam.
-Following graduation from UW Law School, Kim practiced with Ross & Stevens, S.C., Solheim Billing & Grimmer, S.C, and Grimmer Law Office, LLC, all in Madison.
-He has an “AV-Preeminent” rating by Martindale, and has been for many years selected a Wisconsin “Super Lawyer” by his peers.
-He has taught pre-trial advocacy, trial advocacy and civil procedure II at the UW Law School.
+In between schools, he served as Gunnery Officer on a Navy ship based in Japan and South Vietnam.
+Following graduation from UW Law School, he practiced with Ross & Stevens, S.C., Solheim Billing & Grimmer, S.C, and Grimmer Law Office, LLC, all in Madison.
+He has an “AV-Preeminent” rating by Martindale-Hubbell.